top of page

 food52, baker, williams Sonoma, England, queen, queen Victoria, oven, cake, easy, sponge cake, victorian sandwich, fresh, fresh strabs, strawberries, flowers, jam, buttercream, frosting, easy, tea, English tea, fortnum and mason, British

 The Victorian Sponge Cake, or Victorian Sandwich as many call it, is quintessentially English and equally as delicious.
 Not only is it easy to make, but it's easy to decorate.
 Forget fiddling around with frosting a cake; you truly are making a sandwich out of cake!
-The recipe starts with a classic sponge cake followed by an easy-to-make strawberry jam and buttercream.
+The recipe starts with a classic sponge cake and an easy-to-make strawberry jam and buttercream.

 As far as the buttercream goes, it's a simple mixture of sugar and butter that can be adjusted for taste.
 The jam is where it gets fun, though.
 With strawberry season upon us, there is no better way to use them than in a good jam.
 You can adjust the jam as you choose, adding more cinnamon or spices, but the temperature is critical- it's based on the elevation from sea level.
-At 215 degrees, it is perfect for 1,000 feet above the ocean (roughly Minnesotas elevation).
+At 215 degrees, it is perfect for 1,000 feet above the ocean (roughly Minnesota elevation).
 Cook it too little, and you'll have a watery mess; too much as it'll become stringy and almost glue-like.

 summer crops, strawberries, red strawberries, ripe, on the vine, flowers, pollen, bees, tasty,